hyperonecom/h1-cli/docs/iam.md

 Command List

   create             Create iam/project [Operation ID: iam_project_create]
   list               List iam/project [Operation ID: iam_project_list]
   show               Get iam/project [Operation ID: iam_project_get]
   update             Update iam/project [Operation ID: iam_project_update]
   delete             Delete iam/project [Operation ID: iam_project_delete]
+  transfer           Transfer iam/project [Operation ID: iam_project_transfer]
   billing            Manage billings of the project
   payment            Manage payments of the project
   invoice            Manage invoices of the project
   proforma           Manage proformas of the project
   threshold          Manage thresholds of the project
   credential-store   Manage credentialStores of the project
   quota              Manage quotas of the project
   invitation         Manage invitations of the project
   ownership          Manage ownerships of the project
   service            Manage services of the project
   tag                Manage tags of the project
   event              Manage events of the project
   policy             Manage policies of the project
   role               Manage roles of the project
   sa                 Manage sas of the project
   select             Select default project
 ```